ponderbb/polarseg-kitti/README.md

 polarseg-kitti
 ==============================

-This repository contains a re-implementation of the PolarNet architecture ([arxiv](https://arxiv.org/abs/2003.14032)), developed by Zhang et al, as a development track project for the CS492 class at KAIST.
+This repository contains a PyTorch Lightning re-implementation of the PolarNet architecture ([arxiv](https://arxiv.org/abs/2003.14032)), published by Zhang et al. It is a Development Track term project for the CS492 course at KAIST.

 ## Initial steps